 In Roman mythology, Cupid is best known as the god of desire, affection, and erotic love.
 All the feelings related to love are evoked with the golden arrow of the Cupid that is known to pierce people’s hearts.
 In today’s popular culture, Cupid is one of the widely known symbols of love and is commonly associated with Valentine’s Day.
 He is sometimes blindfolded in paintings, which is a symbolic way of saying love is blind.

 The belief that harps represent love traces its roots to Europe.
 It is one of the Celtic symbols of love as its origin can be traced back to the ancient Celts who used to play the harp with lyrical poetry.
 It is known as the bridge of love that connects heaven and Earth in Celtic culture.

 The strings of the harp are believed to form a ladder, which symbolizes our ascent to higher states of love.
-The harp is one of the devout symbols of love in the Bible.
-It is said that King David played the Harp to the Lord himself to express his undying devotion and love.
+The harp is one of the devout things that symbolize love in the Bible.
+It is said that King David played the harp to the Lord himself to express his undying devotion and love.